 (For more information about sensory curation, see “Sensory Curation Definitions” below.)

-Develop Individualized Alternatives for Sensory Regulation
+Develop Individualized Alternatives For Sensory Regulation

 It’s a “very, very difficult endeavor” to reduce screen time for children using digital media for sensory regulation if that child does not have other sensory supports in place, says Harrison.
 “To reduce conflict, we need to talk with our kids as individuals because each of them lives in a different body about what kinds of places make them feel safe, comfortable, and settled and work with them to construct or design alternatives at home or in nature, so they have non-screen options when they feel dysregulated,” she says.
 “This doesn’t mean that they’re always going to choose those options, but they need to have them available so screens are not the only way they can bring their bodies back to a state of regulated calm.”